 She was featured on the cover of CIO Canada magazine for an article titled “Fusing Business and Technology, served on the judging panel of the Canadian Information Productivity Awards (CIPA), the Canadian Advisory Board, of the CIO Executive Council and the Advisory Committee of the Conference Board of Canada, Council of CIOs.

-Helen is currently on the Board of WSIB, the Board of Governors for York University, has served as director on an Ontario Crown Corporation and is a former board chair of the Tafelmusik Baroque Orchestra and Chamber Choir.
+Helen is currently on the boards of WSIB, the Board of Governors for York University and The Salvation Army, and has served as director on an Ontario Crown Corporation and as a former board chair of the Tafelmusik Baroque Orchestra and Chamber Choir.

 Helen has been recognized as one of the Top 100 Women in Computing, acknowledging her achievements and contributions to information services and technology, and was the Executive Sponsor of WIN (Women’s Initiative Network) at CIBC Mellon.